Naidile/ML-LAB/README.md

 # ML Lab
-This repository consists of Machine Learning programs.
+This repository consists of Machine Learning lab programs.

 Protected by Apache License 2.0.